edufresne/de-recipe-book/docs/index.md

 # Eric & Dharti's Recipe Book
 A simple recipe book for all of the recipes me and my wife make that are bomb enough to write down.
 Also an experiment to see if I can teach her how to use Git with no coding experience.
+See the recipe book at https://ericdharti.com
 ### How to Run
 Download latest changes if both of us are working on it
 ```